The Slippery Boy in Striped Pyjamas

 After reading the finalists’ stories, I sat down to write my first impressions of them in order to determine which had exerted a greater impact on me.
 When I finished, I had a feeling that I had skipped one, and after rereading my reviews, I realized that one of the stories I had only hinted at in passing at the very beginning, mentioning that I hadn’t grasped its gist.
 It was the one called “At the Tea Vendor’s.”
 I suddenly latched onto the fact that the story had left me feeling the same way the main characters are described feeling in the story.

 The characters are presented sitting in a square and availing themselves of just a few words to exchange thoughts.
-They aren’t exactly able to rock each others’ worlds with what they have to say to one another, but they seem to be able to successfully communicate or at least provide their respective interlocutors with a vague and fleeting impression of what they want to express, ...Read more
+They aren’t exactly able to rock each others’ worlds with what they have to say to one another, but they seem to be able to successfully communicate or at least provide their respective interlocutors with a vague and fleeting impression of what they ...Read more

 Literary Analysis of the Story “Chaouen, 1936”, Submitted to the Literary Contest “Two Thousand Nights and Awakening”